92levig/googlecl/README.txt

 1.1 README style
 Wiki markup is used occasionally in this document:
-  * The '`' character is marks example commands.
+  * The '`' character marks example commands.
   * '*' denotes an entry in a list (such as this one).

 2. Commands